 Getting a Job At FDM Group

-FDM are the leading graduate employer in the UK for tech-based roles.
-The company specialises in supplying other organisations with contracted consultants in core IT disciplines, giving ambitious and innovative graduates the opportunity to work across several sectors such as travel, finance and broadcast media.
+FDM is the leading graduate employer in the UK for tech-based roles.
+The company specialises in supplying other organisations with contracted consultants in core IT disciplines, allowing ambitious and innovative graduates to work across several sectors such as travel, finance, and broadcast media.

 Throughout the application process, FDM will be looking for evidence you embody its values.
 For this reason, it is worth taking the time to familiarise yourself with these early on and keep each one in mind throughout the hiring process.

 The FDM Technical Graduate Programme will prepare you for several technical consultant roles.
 Your training will include agile work methodologies and learning a range of world-class technical skills to confidently bring into a clients project and team from day one.
 FDM is widely recognised for its continuous professional development and for ensuring employees and graduates are fully supported throughout their careers.

 Career prospects following the programme include Business Intelligence, Cloud Computing Engineering, Data Engineering, Robotic Process Automation, Salesforce Developer, Software Development, Software Testing, and Technical Operations.

 FDM Group Application Process